 Case Study: Executive Portraits with Personality on site

 This startup company is growing fast and needed to update their website.
 They wanted the executive portraits to look confident, approachable, energetic and fun people to work with, in a rather consistent, unified style.
-They also needed some additional portraits of younger people for their careers page.
-They had just secured their future office space, and it was before they started building out, so we set up a temporary studio in this wide open, raw space with no walls (nor electric powers), and captured everyone in one session.
+They also needed some more portraits of younger people for their careers page.
+They had just secured their future office space, and it was before they started building out, so we set up a temporary studio in this open, raw space with no walls (nor electric powers), and captured everyone in one session.
 They wanted the portraits to be associated with the river and the highway bridge behind them, rather than plain white or gray backdrop.

 Dull portraits hurt your company image